 Nodular lymphocyte predominant Hodgkin lymphoma.
 This is more common among male and younger patients.
 The disease is usually found in the neck, underarm, or groin.

 Classical Hodgkin lymphoma.
-There are four subtypes of classical Hodgkin lymphoma: nodular sclerosing, mixed cellularity, lymphocyte rich, and lymphocyte depleted.
+There are four subtypes of classical Hodgkin lymphoma: nodular sclerosis, mixed cellularity, lymphocyte rich, and lymphocyte depleted.

 - Nodular sclerosis Hodgkin lymphoma.
 This is the most common type of Hodgkin lymphoma in adolescents and young adults in the United States and in other developed countries.
 Tumors are often very bulky; they most often begin in the lymph nodes in the neck, chest, or abdomen and may spread to the lungs.